 The individual school curriculum intent statements for HMS and QEHS demonstrate how the aims of the Trust are met within each school.
-Curriculum policies for each subject, derived from this global policy, have been created by curriculum leaders to show how this global policy applies in their subject.
+Curriculum policies for each subject, derived from this global policy, can be found <here> (HMS) and <here> (QE).